DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture2.md

 - A lease conveys an estate in the land to the tenant, a licence passes no estate in the land to the licensees.
   - NOTE: lease is a property right, you can sell it
 - A lease when granted cannot be revoked (subject to termination rights for breach) - but the grantor of a licence may revoke it at any time, upon reasonable notice.
-  - NOTE: may be able to settle the licencor for damages, but the original agreement may no longer be enforcable
+  - NOTE: may be able to settle the licencor for damages, but the original agreement may no longer be enforceable
 - A lease can be assigned to a third party in the absence of express stipulation to the contrary; a licence (unless coupled with an interest in land) cannot be assigned.
 - NOTE: important to know the difference, changes the risk profile
-- If it doesn't give you excluive possession of the property for a period of time, it is a licence
+- If it doesn't give you exclusive possession of the property for a period of time, it is a licence
 - Normally a clause in the agreement the the new owner would take over all the leases and licences originally.
 - Example: lease a building but licence the car park.
 Rocklea markets, buy fruit and veg, plus retail vendors.
 4x4 blocks would be yearly licences.